rlaput/azure-logs-mcp/README.md

 # Azure Logs MCP

-A TypeScript-based MCP (Model Context Protocol) server that provides tools to fetch logs from Azure Log Analytics Workspace based on order numbers.
+A TypeScript-based MCP (Model Context Protocol) server that provides tools to fetch logs from Azure Log Analytics Workspace based on search terms (e.g., order numbers, transaction IDs).
 This service queries Azure Monitor logs using the Azure SDK and exposes the functionality through MCP tools for use with compatible clients.

 ## Table of Contents